AJAX6255/Randall_Vivado_Test_2/README.md

 # Digital Clock Design Using Basys 3 Board

 This repository contains the Verilog code and related files for designing a digital clock in a 24-hour format, implemented and demonstrated using the Basys 3 FPGA board.
-The project is part of the Digital Electronic Circuits Lab (EC2P004) course at IIT Bhubaneswar.

 ## Features